jupyterlab/jupyter-collaboration/README.md

   - [ ] config
   - [ ] api-spec
   - [ ] See if we need to add any for comm messages
+- [ ]  `jupyterlab/lumino-datastore` API spec
+  - [ ] Create API spec based on Vidar's work
 - [ ] Look into ORM on top of tables, using Ian's work
-- [ ] Spell out undo/redo behavior
+- [ ] Think about undo/redo behavior!
+- [ ] Think about users and permissioning!

 ## `jupyterlab/lumino-datastore`